RUBi-ZA/MODE-TASK/docs/source/pca_use.rst

 t-SNE on MD trajectory
 --------------------------------------------------------------------

 t-distributed Stochastic Neighbor Embedding (t-SNE) is a tool for dimensionality reduction.
-It is a variant of stochastic  neighbor embedding technique. t-SNE uses a measure of dissimilarity, which in case of MD trajectory may be the Euclidean distance between internal coordinates or pairwise RMSD.
+It is a variant of stochastic neighbor embedding technique. t-SNE uses a measure of dissimilarity, which, in the case of MD trajectory, may be the Euclidean distance between internal coordinates or pairwise RMSD.

 **General Usage:**